When a person dies, their estate may be subject to payment of Inheritance Tax, depending on the value of the estate and to whom the assets are left.

 Liabilities owed by the deceased at the time of death reduce the value of the estate for IHT purposes.
 They include general household bills and any outstanding income tax.
 Furthermore, the funeral account, memorial account and 'reasonable' after-funeral expenses may be deducted.

-All property forming part of the estate for Inheritance Tax (IHT) passing to the deceased's spouse/civil partner either under the Will or according to the intestacy rules (see '') is exempt (i.e. taxed at 0%).
+All property forming part of the estate for Inheritance Tax (IHT) passing to the deceased's spouse/civil partner either under the will or according to the intestacy rules (see '') is exempt (i.e. not taxed).
 No IHT will be payable irrespective of the value of the assets.
 This basic rule also applies to an interest in a house, for example, such as the person who has a right to the income.
 If that interest is left to the surviving spouse/civil partner, it is exempt.
 Where the deceased leaves his estate to trustees on trust to pay the income to his spouse/civil partner for life and on his/her death to his children, the spouse/civil partner exemption applies on the first death.

 Any property forming part of the deceased's estate which passes on death to a UK registered charity is exempt from IHT.
 Gifts to certain national bodies, such as museums and art galleries, may also qualify for a similar exemption.